 If your child continues to have poor attendance at school, they can be made the subject of an ESO.
 This means that an Education Welfare Officer will support you and your child to make sure that their attendance at school improves and that they're properly educated.
 The conditions of the ESO could mean that you'll have to attend meetings at the school, or parenting classes.
 You'll also have to keep us informed if you or your child change address.

-ESOs usually last for f 12 months.
+ESOs usually last for a month.
 If your child's attendance doesn't improve in this time, or you don't co-operate, you'll be referred back to court, which could result in a fine of up to £2,500.
 You could also be referred back to social care, who will consider applying for a higher order, which could include care proceedings.

 Leave of absence - taking your child out of school in term time

 To take your child out of school in term time, you must apply to the school for leave of absence.
 Ask the school for their attendance policy for further guidance.

 If you take your child on holiday in term-time without the school's consent, you'll receive a fine of £60 for each child.
 If you don't pay this within 21 days, it will be increased to £120.
 You'll need to pay the increased fine within 28 days or court action can be taken against you.
 Read our Code of Conduct for Issuing Penalty Notices.

 Penalty notices may be issued in the following circumstances: truancy, parentally-condoned absences, excluded pupils found in a public place during school hours, and persistent late arrival for school.
 As the liable parent, you'll receive a formal warning of the possibility of a penalty notice being issued and given 15 school days to improve your child’s overall school attendance.